Open Now ?

 Techniques for Discouraging Further Root Growth

-Once existing root blockages are cleared, ongoing maintenance is important to discourage future growth problems.
+Once existing root blockages are cleared, ongoing maintenance is essential to discourage future growth problems.
 Installing a physical root barrier when repairing or replacing damaged sections of pipe can inhibit new roots from entering the area.

 Opt for barriers made from materials like sheet metal or thick plastic that roots cannot penetrate.
 Routinely checking accessible cleanouts and vent stacks for signs of early root infiltration also allows for catching problems in the early stages.